KylerCondran/jQuery-WindowsDesktop/README.md

 # jQuery-WindowsDesktop

 JavaScript Windows Web Desktop environment built with jQuery + ASP.NET.
+A website that pretends to be an operating system.

 <img src="https://repository-images.githubusercontent.com/774564876/b8c91d9e-3f92-45d3-a008-831d89a67df8" title="jQuery-WindowsDesktop">